Larry H. & Gail Miller Family Foundation

 • Grassroots nonprofits embedded in rural communities

-• Organizations addressing social determinants of health
+• Organisations addressing social determinants of health

 • Place-based initiatives that create lasting community change